 Dear friends, if you’ve ever asked yourself Where To Swim In Amsterdam In The Summer, this one is for you.
 We’ll be talking all those Amsterdam urban beaches where you can dive, dip your toes in the sand, refresh yourself.
 Never was this blog’s name so appropriate 😉 – updated June 2021

-Swimming in a canal is a quintessential Amsterdam experience – anno 2020 you can even call it a necessity.
+Swimming in a canal is a quintessential Amsterdam experience – anno 2021 you can even call it a necessity.
 But when I moved here many people I knew were too wary of doing it.
 Oh, it’s so dirty!; I can’t!; If you jump in there you’ll get the plague.
 The frowned faces expressed more disgust than any word.
-Global warming changed everything; one by one, the naysayers started jumping.
+The heatwaves of recent years changed everything; one by one, the naysayers started jumping.
 Around two years ago, I realized that everybody was now taking pride in being oh-so-Dutch.
 Where did you say you swim, again?